Mayank-Prakash-Sharma18/math-english/content/reasoning-beginner/puzzles/match-making-puzzles.md

 Explanation:<br>
 <div class="Exp">

-There are 3 dimensions in this question: Professors, Subjects and Days.
-So, it's a 3-D question.
+There are 2 dimensions in this question: Subjects and Days.
+So, it's a 2-D question.
+It should be of mild difficulty level.

 Answer 1: (a) <br>
 Using statements, 1, 2, 3, 4, we get the following picture: